Jonathan-Garber/Order-By-Engagement/readme.txt

 == Frequently Asked Questions ==

-Q: How do I set posts to be in order by the engagement factor?
+Q: How do I display posts in order by their engagement values?
-A: Ordering posts by engagement is no automatic.
-You must edit your theme to use the get_engaged_posts() function.

-== Screenshots ==
+A: Developers can utilize the WP_Query class in WordPress to sort posts by their engagement values.
+Check out [this OBE Wiki page](https://github.com/ryanburnette/Order-By-Engagement/wiki/Sort-WP_Query-By-Engagement) for more details.

 == Changelog ==